 If your car is starting to shake and show its age, you might want to check out our top five common culprits behind your car’s vibration.

 Tires are one of the most common causes of car vibrations.
 One of the possible issues are out-of-balance tires.
 Your problems may not be noticeable at slow speeds, but the shaking will intensify as you accelerate to 55-60 miles per hour.
 The steering wheel, or even the entire car, will start to vibrate.

 If your car has larger tires, similar symptoms can signal that they are underinflated.
 So, ensure your tires’ air pressure is to the manufacturers’ specifications.

 The vibrations might also be the result of uneven tire wear.
 Inspect the tread on your tires, and if you notice that it’s wearing down more on one side than the other, you should rotate the tires to ensure even tire wear.

 Make sure to learn how to read the tread pattern and check your tires regularly to spot signs of trouble in time.

 The Wheels are Out-of-Balance

 Vibrations caused by wheels are usually felt through the steering wheel.
 One of the possible culprits for this might be worn or damaged wheel bearings.
-Though they should generally last the whole lifetime of your vehicle, as with any other mechanical part, they can go out at any time, for a number of reasons.
+Though wheel bearings are generally one of the longest lasting mechanical parts of a vehicle, in rare instances, they may become damaged or stop properly functioning for a variety of reasons.